 It may seem counter-intuitive to know that a roofer will not fix your leak right before a big rain storm, but if they remove roof material to investigate the leak and find a larger issue, they may not be able to complete the repair before the storm hits – allowing an entire storm’s worth of water into your home!
 So, we like to go with a “better safe than sorry” policy when the water-tightness of your home is in our care.
 This protects you from water damage, while also eliminating a liability for our company.

-Second, even if there is no rain during the day or days your project is scheduled, if there was unexpected rain earlier in the week another job may have gotten pushed back.
+Even if there is no rain during the day or days your project is scheduled, if there was unexpected rain earlier in the week another job may have gotten pushed back.
 This may cause your project to become delayed.
 In this case, we do our best to notify you of the delay as soon as we are aware of the issue.
 Projects are rescheduled according to homeowners’ needs and wishes as much as possible.
 Again, we strive to complete your project in a timely manner!

-Third, sometimes events beyond our control can delay a project.
+Sometimes events beyond our control can delay a project.
 If a supplier’s truck breaks down on the way to your project, or a laborer is injured on a project just before yours, a delay is likely and unavoidable.
 We do everything we can to ensure that your job will be on time and meet the highest standards.
 Whether it is an issue with supplies or labor, some things cannot be controlled.
-In these instances we do our best to keep you informed of the situation and ensure that we move forward with your project as quickly as possible.
+In these instances, we do our best to keep you informed of the situation and ensure that we move forward with your project as quickly as possible.

-We know that you have entrusted us with a huge part of your home, and we want make sure we provide the highest quality roof and service available.
-Because of this we are able to provide one of the best warranties in the industry, while providing the peace of mind you need to move forward with your everyday life.
+We know that you have entrusted us with a huge part of your home, and we want to make sure we provide the highest quality roof and service available.
+Because of this, we are able to provide one of the best warranties in the industry, while providing the peace of mind you need to move forward with your everyday life.
 We know that our work may disrupt your days for a short time, but you can rest assured that we do everything we do to ensure the safety and water-tightness of your home and give you peace of mind.

 I hope that this blog post has provided you with helpful information regarding the scheduling and completion of roofing projects by roofing professionals.
 If you are in the Bryan, College Station, Dallas, Fort Worth, or Houston areas, please check out our other blogs for more information on roofing and related projects.